eliotann99/eliotann99.github.io/README.md

 # eliotann99.github.io

-Building a portfolio that houses projects I have worked on so potential employers can view them.
+This is a portfolio with some of the projects I have worked on.